Article I – Name

 .
 The Executive Committee shall establish the policies and develop the activities necessary to meet the mission and scope of the SSP.b

 .
 The officers and the appointed Executive Committee members must all be members of SSP.
 No individual member may hold more than one elected position at a time.c.

 The Executive Committee of the SSP shall be the governing board of the SSP.
-Elected SSP officers shall include: Chair, Chair-elect, Treasurer, Secretary, Strategic Planning and Nominations Chair, three Members-at-Large, and the Immediate Past Chair.
+Elected SSP officers shall include Chair, Chair-elect, Treasurer, Internal Communications Chair, Strategic Planning and Nominations Chair, three Members-at-Large, and the Immediate Past Chair.
 The Executive Committee shall be responsible for administering and executing the activities of the SSP within the framework of the policies established by these by-laws.d.